 Aeration: Good Management.
 Good Fish Insurance.

 In an earlier newsletter, we emphasized the importance of maintaining aeration equipment.
-This issue, we want to relate how aeration not only sustains a healthy environment, but provides an insurance policy for protecting money and time invested to develop your fishery.
+This issue, we want to relate how aeration not only sustains a healthy environment but how aeration management provides an insurance policy for protecting money and time invested in developing your fishery.

 As ponds stratify this time of year, they create a thermocline at mid-depths of the water column.
 Zones above the thermocline to the surface hold oxygen.
 Areas below the thermocline to the bottom are void of oxygen.
-Cold rain water is heavier than warm surface water.
-As cold water enters the pond, it’s like Drano, accumulates along the bottom, and quickly pushes bottom water with no oxygen to the surface.
+Cold rainwater is heavier than warm surface water.
+As cold water enters the pond, it’s like Drano accumulates along the bottom, and quickly pushes bottom water with no oxygen to the surface.
 The sudden action kills fish.
-Unfortunately, many ponds are five-years or older.
+Unfortunately, many ponds are five years or older.
 Mature fish are the first affected.
-Losses may include big catfish, six to eight-pound bass or quality bluegill tipping scales at one-pound.
+Losses may include big catfish, six to eight-pound bass or quality bluegill tipping scales at one pound.
 Installing aeration is no guarantee to prevent a fish kill from some other rare water quality event.
-These valuable systems do, however, contribute more stabile environments and an insurance policy to protect against sudden loss from years of work growing a successful fishery.
+These valuable systems do, however, contribute more stable environments and an insurance policy to protect against sudden loss from years of work growing a successful fishery.